Find alternatives to calling the Milwaukee Police Department.

 - 24/7 Helpline for people struggling with alcohol addiction or abuse.

 - 24/7 Helpline for people struggling with drug addiction or abuse.

 - Positive Options for Women Entering Recovery (POWER) is a mental health/dual diagnosis program serving women, including pregnant women, who are struggling with substance use disorder.

 - (414) 270-4600 (General, ask for POWER manager)

 - (414) 671-6140 (24-Hour Crisis Line)

 Please consider using these alternatives to calling the Milwaukee Police Department or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.